olliw42/mLRS-docu/docs/BASIC_SETUP.md

 Else set "Rx Out Mode" to "sbus" or "sbus inv".

-These configurations are not strictly neccesary, but recommended if the serial data stream is MAVLink:
+These configurations are not strictly neccesary, but highly recommended if the serial data stream is MAVLink:

 - Rx Ser Link Mode = mavlink
-- Rx Snd RadioStat = w txbuf
+- Rx Snd RadioStat = ardu_1

 ## ArduPilot Setup